 June 26, 2023

 Businesses use succession planning to help make it a smoother process to transition a business to new leadership or ownership.
-First Independent Bank recently convened a panel of experts to discuss how business owners can successfully exit their businesses, whether through a sale, passing it on to the next generation or giving management the opportunity to take over the company.
+Bridge Bank recently convened a panel of experts to discuss how business owners can successfully exit their businesses, whether through a sale, passing it on to the next generation or giving management the opportunity to take over the company.

 Whichever exit approach an owner chooses, determining the business’s value is the first step toward a transition.

 “Cash flows and assets are critical drivers of a business’s value,” said Brian Foltyn, who leads the Valuation & Related Financial Services practice at REDW Financial Advisors & CPAs, with offices in Arizona, New Mexico and Oklahoma.
 “Having positive cash flows showcases a business’s financial strength, and the assets represent the resources that contribute to the revenue that ultimately generates these cash flows.”

 When planning a transition, Foltyn said it’s important to stay abreast of what’s happening in your industry and be aware of the profound impact the COVID-19 pandemic had on business, which shifted how valuations are conducted.

 For example, pre-pandemic financial performance may not be indicative of the company’s future performance.
 Now, the tried-and-true measure of earnings before interest, taxes, depreciation and amortization (EBITDA) has evolved into EBITDAC, with the “C” representing COVID adjustments.
 Those adjustments could include supply chain adjustments or cleaning expenses that didn’t exist before the pandemic.